 “Out of the loop performance problems are characterized by a decreased ability of the human operator to intervene in system control loops and assume manual control when needed in overseeing automated systems.
 First, human operators acting as monitors have problems in detecting system errors and performing tasks manually in the event of automation failures…In addition to delays in detecting that a problem has occurred, operators may require a significant period of time to reorient themselves to the current state of the system after a failure and develop sufficient understanding of the state in order to act appropriately.”1

 While automation is great for increased productivity, certain situations require a fundamental understanding of what’s happening and why.
-A transmitter failure could provide an incorrect indication; without a true understanding of what’s happening in the plant your operator might not know how to look at alternative indications to truly understand what is happening in the plant.
+A transmitter failure could provide an incorrect indication.
+Without a true understanding of what’s happening in the plant, your operator might not know how to look at alternative indications.

 Experience is retiring.
 New operators need to be competent as fast as possible.